asantaga/wiserheatingapi/README.md

 ## 5. Run the sample
 To help understand the api simply look at the sample code ```wiserapitest.py``` and the fully commented code.

+## 6. Documentation

+Documentation available in apidocs.html and within comments in the code

 Changes
 1.0.2.1 :  Added ability to turn trvs off and then back on by using setRoomMode
-           Fixed bug in setRoomTemperature that wasnt checking the ranges properly
+           Fixed bug in setRoomTemperature that wasnt checking the ranges properly 1.0.2.2 :  Changed temperature variables to be the real variable, and internally *10